greg-js/arch-wiki-md-repo/wiki/_content/english/Intel graphics.md

 **Note:**

-*   You may need to indicate `AccelMethod` when creating a configuration file, even just to set it to the default method (currently `"sna"`); otherwise, X may crash.
+*   You may need to indicate `Option "AccelMethod"` when creating a configuration file, even just to set it to the default method (currently `"sna"`); otherwise, X may crash.
 *   You might need to add more device sections than the one listed above.
 This will be indicated where necessary.

 For the full list of options, see the [man page](/index.php/Man_page "Man page") for `intel`.